mbrow73/multiboundaryautomation/README.md

 - **Payload size**: The entire `client_payload` must fit within GitHub’s `repository_dispatch` limit (about 64 KB).
 If you need to submit hundreds of rules with long IP lists, consider splitting them into multiple dispatches or summarising IPs before sending.

 - **No file attachments**: The dispatch API only accepts JSON.
 You cannot attach arbitrary files.
 If you need to use a large external file (e.g. an address list), commit it to the repository and then reference it in your automation scripts, or extend the helper to read from a URL.
 At present the helper script expects everything in `client_payload.rules`.

-- **Direction**: In Google Cloud, an ingress rule cannot specify destination IP ranges and an egress rule cannot specify source IP ranges.
-The validator enforces this for FQDNs but not yet for IP lists, so be careful: if you set `direction: "INGRESS", do not include `dest_ip_ranges` in the generated rule.

-- **Boundary assignment**: The `boundary_mapper.py` script attempts to map each IP range to a boundary defined in `boundary_map.json`.
-If a CIDR is unmapped and you do not specify `--default-boundary`, the mapping step will fail.
-In update workflows you can call the mapper with `--default-boundary onprem` to assign any unmapped ranges to the `onprem` boundary.

 - **Validation**: Submissions will be validated by `firewall_request_validator.py` or `firewall_rule_updater.py`.
 Invalid REQIDs, CARIDs, ports, protocols, or IP formats will cause the issue to be closed automatically.